 - where it has been determined by an independent surveyor that the relevant energy efficiency improvements (i) are not financially viable, or (ii) would reduce the market value of the property by more than 5%.

-It is important to note that registered exemptions will not pass to a new owner or landlord upon sale, or other transfer, of the property.
+It is important to note that registered exemptions will not pass to a new owner or landlord upon the sale, or other form of transfer, of a property.
 A new owner or landlord will therefore need to either improve the property to meet MEES at this point, or register a fresh exemption if they intend to continue letting the property.

 Stage 2, 1 April 2018 – Prohibition on New Lettings of Sub-Standard Commercial Properties

-On or after 1 April 2018 it will be unlawful to grant a relevant new lease, or let as a result of an extension or renewal of an existing lease, of any private commercial properties that are deemed to be sub-standard.
-This will apply to all such properties which require an EPC and appears to extend to lease extensions/renewals, sub-lettings and assignments.
+Since 1 April 2018, it has been unlawful to grant a relevant new lease, or let as a result of an extension or renewal of an existing lease, any private commercial properties that are deemed sub-standard.
+This rule applies to all such properties which require an EPC and appears to extend to lease extensions/renewals, sub-lettings and assignments.

-It should also be noted that if a sub-standard property is sold, the new owner/landlord has a temporary exemption of only 6 months (which must be registered on the Exemptions Register) during which to comply with the regulations.
-Compliance could be very expensive, and this will therefore be an important due diligence consideration when purchasing a property.
+It should also be noted that if/when a sub-standard property is sold, the new owner/landlord has a temporary exemption of only 6 months (which must be registered on the Exemptions Register) during which to comply with the 2015 Regulations.
+Compliance can be very expensive and this is therefore an important due diligence consideration when purchasing a property.

 Stage 3, 1 April 2023 – Prohibition on Letting All Sub-Standard Commercial Properties with Valid EPCs

-On or after 1 April 2023 the 2015 Regulations become more onerous, capturing all privately rented commercial properties (where a valid EPC, which has not expired, exists) even where there has been no change in the tenancy agreement/lease.
-This will amount to a prohibition on letting all such sub-standard commercial property without the landlord first implementing recommended energy efficiency improvements so that MEES are met (unless a valid exemption applies, and is registered on the Exemptions Register).
+From 1 April 2023, the 2015 Regulations will become more onerous, capturing all privately rented commercial properties where a valid EPC exists, regardless of whether there has been any change in/to the tenancy agreement/lease.
+The implementation of this stage will amount to a complete prohibition on the letting of all such sub-standard commercial property, without the landlord first implementing recommended energy efficiency improvements, so that MEES are met (unless a valid exemption applies, and is registered on the Exemptions Register).

-The new regime will have teeth through penalties imposed by the enforcement authorities, with the level of such penalties being dictated by the duration of the breach, with the amount currently capped at the greater of (i) £10,000 or (ii) 20% of rateable value, up to a value of £150,000.
-A record of the breach will also be published in the Exemptions Register, and additional penalties will be imposed for registering false or misleading information and/or for failing to comply with a compliance notice.
+The new regime will have tough penalties imposed by the enforcement authorities, with the level of such penalties being dictated by the duration of the breach.
+The amounts will be capped at the greater of (i) £10,000 or (ii) 20% of rateable value, up to a value of £150,000.
+A record of the breach will also be published on the Exemptions Register, and additional penalties will be imposed for registering false or misleading information and/or for failing to comply with a compliance notice.

-- consider including provisions relating to energy efficiency of the relevant buildings in new leases being granted; and
+- consider including provisions relating to energy efficiency of the relevant building(s) in new leases being granted, renewed or extended; and

-- take legal advice if you are unclear as to how, and to what extent, the forthcoming changes might affect your particular circumstances.
+- take legal advice if you are unclear as to how, and to what extent, the forthcoming changes might affect your particular circumstances; and

-We would be happy to advise you further on both of these issues.
+We would be happy to advise you further on these issues.